How To Buy A House With Low Income | 2025

 • Select FHA lenders even allow credit scores as low as 500, provided the buyer can make a 10% down payment

 Thanks to these perks and others, the FHA loan is one of the most popular low-down-payment mortgages on the market.
+With its favorable terms, it helps potential homeowners navigate how to get a loan for a house with low income effectively.

 Check your FHA loan eligibility.
 Start here